noprofits-org/hyperpolarizability.com/posts/cors-proxy.md

 ## Cross-Origin Headaches and Their Serverless Solution

 Cross-origin resource sharing (CORS) remains one of those persistent challenges that frontend developers regularly encounter.
-You build a beautiful client-side application, everything works perfectly in development, and then you deploy it only to see those dreaded red error messages: "Access to fetch at 'https://api.example.com' from origin 'https://your-app.com' has been blocked by CORS policy."
-This frustration is especially common when attempting to access third-party APIs that haven't configured CORS to allow requests from your domain.
+A beautiful client-side application might work perfectly in development, but then upon deployment, those dreaded red error messages appear: "Access to fetch at 'https://api.example.com' from origin 'https://app-domain.com' has been blocked by CORS policy."
+This frustration is especially common when attempting to access third-party APIs that haven't configured CORS to allow requests from the client domain.

-After encountering this issue repeatedly in our nonprofit applications, I decided to create a simple yet effective solution: a serverless CORS proxy deployed on Vercel.
-Our proxy server acts as a middleman between your client-side code and any API you want to access, effectively bypassing CORS restrictions by making server-side requests on your behalf.
+After encountering this issue repeatedly in my nonprofit applications, I decided to create a simple yet effective solution: a serverless CORS proxy deployed on Vercel.
+A proxy server acts as a middleman between client-side code and an API on another server, effectively bypassing CORS restrictions by making server-side requests possible from a browser window that would otherwise be blocked.

-## How Our CORS Proxy Works
+## How The CORS Proxy Works

-The concept is straightforward: instead of making a direct request from your browser to a target API (which would be blocked by CORS restrictions), you send your request to our proxy server.
-The proxy then forwards your request to the target API, receives the response, and returns it to your application with the appropriate CORS headers that allow your browser to accept the response.
+The concept is straightforward: instead of making a direct request from the browser to a target API (which would be blocked by CORS restrictions), requests are sent to the proxy server.
+The proxy then forwards these requests to the target API, receives the response, and returns it to the application with the appropriate CORS headers that allow the browser to accept the response.

 The implementation leverages Vercel's serverless functions, which provide a lightweight and scalable infrastructure without the need to maintain dedicated servers.
-The core of our solution is a single JavaScript file (proxy.js) that handles incoming requests, forwards them to the specified target URL, and returns the response with properly configured CORS headers.
+The core of this solution is a single JavaScript file (proxy.js) that handles incoming requests, forwards them to the specified target URL, and returns the response with properly configured CORS headers.

 The most challenging aspect of the implementation was handling different content types correctly.
 APIs might return JSON data, HTML content, images, or other binary data.
-Our proxy needed to properly identify the content type and pass it through without corruption.
-Additionally, I needed to ensure that the proxy would work with various HTTP methods (GET, POST, PUT, DELETE, etc.) and correctly forward headers and request bodies.
+The proxy needed to properly identify the content type and pass it through without corruption.
+Additionally, it needed to ensure compatibility with various HTTP methods (GET, POST, PUT, DELETE, etc.) and correctly forward headers and request bodies.

-After several iterations and testing, I developed a solution that handles these requirements elegantly.
+After several iterations and testing, a solution emerged that handles these requirements elegantly.
 One key insight was to exclude certain headers that could cause conflicts or security issues (like host, connection, origin, and content-encoding) when forwarding requests.

-## Using the CORS Proxy in Your Projects
+## Using the CORS Proxy in Projects

-Integrating our CORS proxy into your projects is remarkably simple.
-For a basic GET request, you would use:
+Integrating this CORS proxy into projects is remarkably simple.
+For a basic GET request:

 ```javascript
 const PROXY_URL = 'https://cors-proxy-xi-ten.vercel.app/api/proxy';